rsrini7/Prompt-Engineering-Studio/README.md

 ### Platform & Workflow
 * **Prompt Version History:** The ability to save different versions of a prompt, add notes, and easily revert to previous versions.
-* **A/B Testing Framework:** A dedicated UI to compare two different prompt versions against a dataset and see which one performs better on key metrics.
 * **User Accounts & Collaboration:** A full authentication system allowing users to save their prompts to the cloud, create projects, and share them with team members.

 ---